 The Council is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-The Council joined together with other local governments in the Commonwealth to form the Virginia Municipal League, a public entity risk pool currently operating as a common risk management and insurance program for member governments.
-The Council pays an annual premium to the pool for its liability, property and workers compensation coverages.
+The Council joined together with other local governments in the Commonwealth to form the Virginia Association of Counties Group Self-Insurance Risk Pool, a public entity risk pool currently operating as a common risk management and insurance program for member governments.
+The Council pays an annual premium to the pool for its workers compensation coverage, property and liability insurance.
+The Agreement for Formation of the association provides that the association will be self-sustaining through member premiums.
+Settled claims have not exceeded pool coverage in any of the past three fiscal years.